-The Company is committed to treating all shareholders fairly and equitably to enable them to exercise their ownership rights and to provide them with adequate, timely and sufficient information pertaining to changes in the Group's business which could have a material impact on the Company's share price.
+The Company is committed to treating all shareholders fairly and equitably to enable them to exercise their ownership rights and to provide them with timely and sufficient information pertaining to changes in the Group's business which could have a material impact on the Company's share price.

-The Company's annual report which gives shareholders a balanced and understandable assessment of its performance, position and prospects, is available on Wilmar's corporate website.
-Printed copies of the annual report are sent to shareholders only upon request, which is in line with Wilmar's commitment to environmental conservation.
-Notice of AGM and notice(s) of extraordinary general meeting(s) (where applicable) are made available on Wilmar's corporate website within the prescribed notice periods set out in the Company's Constitution and the prevailing laws and regulations together with their respective circular(s) and letter(s) to shareholders.
+The Company's annual report which gives shareholders a balanced and understandable assessment of its performance, position and prospects, is available on Wilmar's corporate website and released via SGXNet.
+Printed copies of the annual report are sent to shareholders upon request, which is in line with Wilmar's commitment to environmental conservation.

+Notice(s) of general meeting(s) are made available on Wilmar's corporate website within the prescribed notice periods set out in the Company's Constitution and the prevailing laws and regulations together with their respective circular(s) and letter(s) to shareholders.
 The notices are also released via SGXNet and published in local newspapers.